shmiah15-oss/ma1800-web-art-project/README.md

 Struggles:

-I did have a few problems with hover effect in the index page - I did a small misspelling on containter for the audio image/link, which took me a while to notice.
+I did have a few problems with hover effect in the index page - I did a small misspelling on container for the audio image/link, which took me a while to notice.
 Coming up with concepts for every page was also quite difficult becasue I had to take in factor of my skills with code.

 Reflections: